srccast/git-cloner/README.md

 You might ask, shouldn't we create a user with the proper permissions to not run as root?
 Nonsense I say!
 Security is costly and money is tight right now.
-Also I can never remember if it's `adduser` or `useradd` and I'm too lazy to look it up.
+Also I can never remember if it's `adduser` or `useradd` and I'm too lazy to look it up right now.

 Moving on, let's create a minimal python script to connect to our docker container.
+Create a new file `app.py` with the following content:

 ```python
 import docker